christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 3. It will continue to be a major contributor to Global Mean Sea Level (GMSL) rise under all 	CO2 emission scenarios
 4. Unclear whether WAIS is vulnerable to rapid ice loss or full collapse as a result of poor understanding of futur changes.

-  WAIS collapse could raise global sea level to 3.3 to 5 meters
+WAIS collapse could raise the global sea level to 3.3 to 5 meters

 In the Pleistocene, summer temperatures were much hotter and sea level were higher.
 There is no evidence whether WAIS completely collapsed at any time in the three million years since the Pliocene
 WAIS collapsed when global mean surface temperature  (GMST) was 0.5 to 1.5 C than the preindustrial.
 This suggests that the tipping point of future WAIS collapse is close.
 This will bring an significant increase in GMSL